openshift-labs/learn-katacoda/middleware/pipelines/06create-pipeline.md

     - apply-manifests
 ```

-This pipeline helps you to build and deploy backend/frontend, by configuring right resources to pipeline.
+This pipeline helps you to build and deploy backend/frontend, by configuring the right resources to the pipeline.

 Pipeline Steps:

   1. Clones the source code of the application from a git repository by referring (`git-url` and `git-revision` param)
-  2. Builds the container image of application using the `buildah` clustertask
+  2. Builds the container image of the application using the `buildah` clustertask
   that uses [Buildah](https://buildah.io/) to build the image
-  3. The application image is pushed to an image registry by refering (`image` param)
+  3. The application image is pushed to an image registry by referring (`image` param)
   4. The new application image is deployed on OpenShift using the `apply-manifests` and `update-deployment` tasks.

 You might have noticed that there are no references to the git
-repository or the image registry it will be pushed to in pipeline.
+repository or the image registry it will be pushed to in the pipeline.
 That's because pipeline in Tekton
-are designed to be generic and re-usable across environments and stages through
+is designed to be generic and re-usable across environments and stages through
 the application's lifecycle.
 Pipelines abstract away the specifics of the git
 source repository and image to be produced as `PipelineResources` or `Params`.
 When triggering a
 pipeline, you can provide different git repositories and image registries to be